Commercial Lease Agreement

 What is a commercial lease agreement?

 A commercial lease agreement is a binding legal contract that grants a business tenant the right to occupy and use a landlord's property for commercial purposes such as retail, office, industrial, or mixed-use operations.
+You can review a free commercial lease template to see the standard structure.
 Unlike residential leases, commercial leases are governed primarily by contract law rather than extensive consumer protection statutes, giving both parties significant freedom to negotiate terms.
 The agreement covers rent structure, operating expenses, property modifications, maintenance responsibilities, and the rights and obligations of both landlord and tenant throughout the lease term.
 Commercial leases typically involve longer terms, higher financial stakes, and more complex provisions than residential leases.

 What should a commercial lease include?